 4. Farm Cottage At Tresarran Cottages Cornwall

 Tresarran Cottages Cornwall offers peace and tranquillity at an affordable price, all set in the beautiful Cornish countryside.
 Nestled amidst five acres of stunning gardens and woodland, these holiday cottages are perfectly placed for a relaxing escape in the winter.

-The cottages lie in a very peaceful rural location in the woods, just a short drive from many of Cornwall’s most popular attractions including the Eden Project and the seaside towns of Looe and Polperro, and the spectacular Bodmin Moor.
+The cottages lie in a very peaceful rural location in the woods, just a short drive from many of Cornwall’s most popular attractions, including the Eden Project and the seaside towns of Looe and Polperro, and the spectacular Bodmin Moor.

 Farm Cottage itself is a beautiful character cottage in a tranquil woodland setting.
-The cottage features a main living room with a dining area and toasty wood burner for those colder evenings; fully fitted kitchen; and upstairs there are three cozy bedrooms and a family bathroom with bath and shower overlooking a wildflower bank.
-The main bedroom has a comfy king-size bed and plenty of storage and a dressing table; the twin bedroom is a lovely room overlooking the lawns and the single bedroom is a dual aspect room with a lovely bright feel to it.
+The cottage features a main living room with a dining area and toasty wood burner for those colder evenings; a fully fitted kitchen; and upstairs, there are three cozy bedrooms and a family bathroom with bath and shower overlooking a wildflower bank.
+The main bedroom has a comfy king-size bed and plenty of storage and a dressing table; the twin bedroom is a lovely room overlooking the lawns, and the single bedroom is a dual aspect room with a lovely bright feel to it.
 Farm Cottage is dog friendly and comes complete with access to wintery nature walks along the stream, a children’s play area and trampoline, unlimited broadband with wifi access, and laundry room facilities.